 Staff may make public a disclosure in the interests of child safety at any point and may approach any of those named in individual school policies.
 A disclosure, often known as whistleblowing, will not entail recrimination on behalf of the staff member making such a disclosure.
-Further information can be found in the Whistleblowing policy.
-Where a member of staff feels unable to raise an issue directly with the school, they should contact the Group's Safeguarding Governor (the Managing Director of Braeburn Schools Ltd).
+Further information can be found in the Company's Whistleblowing policy.
+Where a member of staff feels unable to raise an issue directly with the school, they should contact the Group's Designated Safeguarding Lead (the CEO of Braeburn Schools Ltd).